 At this point in time, it's definitely worth mentioning that these large language AI models still occasionally get it wrong (and I mean, convincingly and confidently wrong), but the results are incredibly interesting especially when compared to the human margin of error in advising on similarly complex techniques (like horticultural tasks).

 The gap is not extremely wide, as many may suspect - we are not far off from a revolution in knowledge where an "expert" is available "on-demand" to answer any question in extremely helpful detail.
-This is not to say that AI will replace human experts, but rather that it can serve as a valuable tool to supplement human knowledge and expertise.
-I can't tell you how many situations I've ran into, where I would have gladly paid $50 or more to just pick an expert's brain on a chosen subject for a little while - and AI is exceptional for this.
+This is not to say that AI will replace human experts or teachers, but rather that it can serve as a valuable tool to supplement human knowledge and expertise.
+I can't tell you how many situations I've ran into, where I would have gladly paid $50 or more to just pick an expert's brain on a chosen subject for a little while - and AI is exceptional for this, in my opinion.

 The Limitations of Traditional Platforms

-Platforms like YouTube, although brimming with plant care content, can be a minefield of biased or false information.
+Platforms like YouTube, although brimming with plant care content, can be a minefield of biased, incorrect, or false information.
 Content creators may be driven by sponsorship deals, advertising revenue, or personal motivations, which can cloud their objectivity.
+People may just be flat out factually incorrect a surpringly large amount of the time.
 However, AI models are not swayed by these external pressures.
 Their purpose is to equip you with the most factual and well-rounded advice available.

 The Limitations of AI

 However, It is very important to approach AI-generated insights (and really any content being passed around today as fact) with a healthy dose of critical thinking and verification.
-With advancements in AI technology, such as the continuous development of models like GPT-4, we may have a tool that is able to more easily distinguish between troublesome "advice" and more accurate and reliable information.
+With advancements in AI technology, such as the continuous development of models like GPT-4, we may have a tool that is able to more easily distinguish between troublesome "advice" and more accurate and reliable information, or collaborate with us humans on many projects or topics in place of hiring an expert.

-Moreover, AI models can only provide advice based on the data they've been trained on.
-They can't think creatively or outside the box, and they can't consider factors that weren't included in their training data.
+Moreover, AI models can generally only provide advice based on the data they've been trained on.
+They can't "think" creatively or outside the box, like a human can, and they can't consider factors that weren't included in their training data.
 This is why it's crucial to always use AI advice as a tool, not a definitive answer, and to consult with human experts when necessary.

 While AI has the potential to greatly enhance our access to reliable plant care advice, it's not a magic solution.
 It's a tool that, when used correctly, can help us navigate the vast ocean of information and find reliable, unbiased advice.
 But like any tool, it needs to be used with care and understanding.
 As we continue to develop and refine AI technology, we must also continue to critically evaluate its advice and use it responsibly.